What would a Syrian peace look like?

-Assad has agreed to withdraw his forces from major population centers by April 10.
+What happens now?Assad has agreed to withdraw his forces from major population centers by April 10.
 That means he also has to pull out troops and artillery surrounding those cities, including the besieged, battered rebel bastions of Homs, Idlib, and Deraa.
 Annan urged the U.N.
 Security Council to endorse the deadline on Monday, in the hope of pressuring Assad to follow through.
 Russia, which holds veto power, rejected the idea of a formal deadline.

-Annan wants a total ceasefire across Syria.
+Then what?Annan wants a total ceasefire across Syria.
 That means that once Assad has pulled his troops back to their bases, the pressure will be on the opposition to follow suit.
 "The Syrian government is committed," says Syria's U.N. ambassador, Bashar Jaafari, "but we are expecting Mr. Kofi Annan and some parties in the Security Council also to get the same kind of commitments from the (opposition).
 A plan wouldn't be successful unless everybody is committed to it."

-The aim is a lasting halt in the violence that erupted when Syria's uprising began just over a year ago.
+What else does the peace plan envision?The aim is a lasting halt in the violence that erupted when Syria's uprising began just over a year ago.
 The U.N. says 9,000 people have died so far, most of them killed in Assad's violent crackdown against pro-democracy protesters, as well as the armed opposition against his regime.
 Annan demands that the government stop the repression, and "respect freedom of association and the right to demonstrate peacefully."
 The deal also calls for Syrians on both sides to "commit to stop the fighting," meaning bombings of pro-regime neighborhoods in Damascus, as well as military installations, should end, as well.

-Once the fighting stops, the U.N. would need to hammer out an agreement to send in peace monitors, possibly some 200 people drawn from peacekeeping units already in the region.
+What happens if the violence really does end?Once the fighting stops, the U.N. would need to hammer out an agreement to send in peace monitors, possibly some 200 people drawn from peacekeeping units already in the region.
 Next would come talks between the government and the opposition about a new political process.
 Also, emergency-relief workers who have had scant access to rebel areas, especially those that have suffered through seemingly endless shelling by the military, would be allowed to enter anywhere they were needed during daily two-hour pauses to deliver aid.
 News media would also be permitted access.

-Opposition activists say nothing has changed since Assad vowed to cooperate with Annan.
+Is there any chance all of these things will happen?Opposition activists say nothing has changed since Assad vowed to cooperate with Annan.
 "Today doesn't feel much different than yesterday or the day before, or the day before that," opposition activist Waleed Fares tells Britain's Telegraph.
 "Shelling and killing" persist.
 Diplomats are skeptical, too.
 "We have seen promises made and promises broken," Susan E. Rice, Washington's ambassador to the U.N., tells The New York Times.
 "The proof is in the actions, not the words."
 And even if Assad goes along, it's unclear what the end game is, since the peace plan doesn't require Assad to step down.
 The real question might be whether the opposition can stomach peace if it means prolonging Assad's rule.